The following sections describe additional procedures after you have completed updating maps that are supplied with the default set.

 Where machine is the name of the server with the maps you want to transfer, and mapname is the name of the requested map.
 If you use the –h option without specifying a machine, ypxfr tries to get the map from the master server.
 If ypserv is not running locally at the time ypxfr is executed, you must use the –c flag so that ypxfr does not send a clear current map request to the local ypserver.

-You can use the -s domain option to transfer maps from another domain to your local domain.
-These maps should be the same across domains.
+You can use the –s domain option to transfer maps from another domain to your local domain.
+These maps must be the same across domains.
 For example, two domains might share the same services.byname and services.byaddr maps.
-Alternatively, you can use rcp, or rdist for more control, to transfer files across domains.
+Alternatively, for more control you can use rcp or rsync to transfer files across domains.